What is Common Criteria Certification, and Why Is It Important?

 Visit our certifications page to learn more about how Blancco meets compliance with standards, regulations, and certifications across the globe.

-This blog post has been updated from its original December 8, 2017, publication to reflect CC changes and new Blancco certifications.
+This blog post has been updated from its original December 8, 2017 publication to reflect changes in Common Criteria and new Blancco certifications.